Paul Mitchell Tea Tree Shaping Cream Review

 - Flakiness – Some hair products cause flakes (it can look similar to mild dandruff), but a good cream should not.

 - Greasiness – If you or your girlfriend cannot run fingers through your hair, a styling cream is no good.
-A little sticky or waxy feeling during application is to be expected, but it shouldn’t linger on your head or your hands.
+A little sticky or waxy feeling during application is normal, but it shouldn’t linger on your head or your hands.

 Paul Mitchell Tea Tree Shaping Cream

 It took me a while to find one that I liked, but I finally did: The Paul Mitchell Tea Tree Shaping Cream.
-This cream is meant to thicken and strengthen your strands, allowing your hair to stay however you shape it.
+This cream can thicken and strengthen your strands, allowing your hair to stay however you shape it.

 A popular product choice among men, particularly in America, it’s perfect for short hair that just needs a little styling.
 My own dark brown thin hair lies pretty flat, so I’ve used it to give my strands a little depth and volume.

 In addition to its styling properties, this cream is a natural one.
 Eco-conscious people will appreciate that it is free of parabens and safe for regular use on colored or dyed hair.
-It’s also vegan-friendly meaning it includes no animal products in its ingredients, ensuring that it can be used by anyone and everyone – and that no harm will be done to the environment or your health by using it.
+It’s also vegan-friendly, meaning it includes no animal products in its ingredients.
+This ensures that anyone and everyone can use it – and that no harm will be done to the environment or your health by using it.

 Back to our product, it is a high end shaping cream that goes on very easily without clumping.
 It has a nice, natural scent from the tea tree oil.
 As most shaping creams it seems, it has a medium hold and low shine.
 It’s a bit waxy coming out of the puck- shaped container, but it goes on pretty easily.